-Description and make of lift : .....
+Description and make of lift :

-This lift was examined by a registered machinery inspector on .....
+This lift was examined by a registered machinery inspector on

+in accordance with section 53 of the Occupational Safety and Welfare Act, 2005.
+The

+next examination is due on (date).

-Date: .....
-Signature of owner:.....
+Date: Signature of owner:

 NINETEENTH SCHEDULE